 Fortunately, the hard-drinking, hard-boiled ex-Marine, who apparently favoured flowered vests for some reason, was more than up to the task.
 Over the course of the series, Bart got involved in everything from a serial killer named “Whacko” stalking women in the theatre district (Terror on Broadway) to drug trafficking (Paint the Town Black).
 And fans of Yuletide murders that take place in flea circuses could do worse than checking out Shoot a Sitting Duck.

-The books were full of colourful street characters, and offered a great look of the Great White Way of that era.
-Among the many recurring characters was Bart's usually friendly (but not always) rival, Lieutenant Romano of the NYPD, who had also been a character in Alexander's other series, featuring Tommy "Twotoes" Tuthill and Terry Bob Rooke.
+The books were full of colourful street characters, and offered a great look of the Great White Way of the era.
+Among the many recurring characters was Bart’s usually friendly (but not always) rival, Lieutenant Romano of the NYPD, who had also been an occassional character in Alexander’s other series, featuring Tommy “Twotoes” Tuthill and Terry Bob Rooke.